 What is the main difference between RAM and ROM in a mobile device?

-RAM, or random-access memory, is used to store data temporarily and is volatile, meaning it is lost when the device is powered off.
-ROM, or read-only memory, is used to store data that is not intended to be changed and is non-volatile, meaning it is not lost when the device is powered off.
+RAM, or random-access memory, is used to store data temporarily and is volatile, meaning the data is lost when the device is powered off.
+ROM, or read-only memory, is used to store data that is not intended to be changed and is non-volatile, meaning the data is not lost when the device is powered off.

 What are some examples of input/output (I/O) devices in a mobile device?